Term deposit rates April 2025

 A term deposit is better suited to people who already have some money saved and are able to put it away and not touch it for a while.

-Pros of term deposits
+Pros and cons of term deposits

 • Term deposits offer simple interest, not compound interest.